Built to Spill's Doug Martsch Opens Up About Making a Political Difference (or Not) and His Affection for Dwyane Wade

 Awesome!
 How has the idea of indie rock changed?
 When we were younger, it was like, you ran around looking for cool indie music, cassettes, records, and now it's like indie rock is such a broad term, captures so many things, and everything is available on the internet.
 What do you feel about that?

-A big part of punk rock and indie rock was that it was rare.
-You'd go to the record store, and you'd see a weird album cover or a wicked band name, and it was just kind of exciting.
-The rarity made the stuff more valuable.
+A big part of punk rock and indie rock was that it was rare, and when you stumbled across something.
+You'd go to the record store, and you'd see a weird album cover or a wicked band name and it was just kind of exciting.
+The rarity made the stuff kind of more valuable.
 When you have access to everything, it becomes a little less special.